Major Release: You can now generate VPATs® Using AI.

 We’re sure some themes are developed with accessibility and ADA compliance in mind, but we would need to audit the theme before declaring it WCAG 2.1 AA conformant out of the box.

-The reality is even if theme developers have the best of intentions, they may still be learning about accessibility and not know accessibility issues exist.
-Also, some digital accessibility companies return poor quality audits which means they miss many or significant accessibility issues.
+Even if theme developers have the best of intentions, they may still be learning about accessibility and not know issues exist.

-Also, keep in mind, even if a theme – Shopify, WordPress, or otherwise – is fully WCAG 2.1 AA conformant out of the box, you can introduce new accessibility issues by:
+Also, even if a theme is fully WCAG 2.1 AA conformant out of the box, you can introduce new accessibility issues by:

 • editing the code